 “Bucky, fill him in.”

 Buckminster cleared his throat.
-“Mr. Fricke, Tibbles is what we call the ‘halfback’.
-He is the carrier of the launch codes.”
+“Dexter, Tibbles is what we call the ‘halfback’.
+He is the carrier of the launch authentication codes.”

 “That’s for redundancy, I thought,” Fricke answered.

 “It’s not that simple.
-The halfback has the codes embedded on his person.
-In order to appoint a new halfback, he must be present, but in order to be present so the codes can be transferred, he must be down here, in the bunker.”
+The halfback has the codes on his person.
+In order to appoint a new halfback, he must be present to hand over the codes.
+In order to hand over the codes, he must be down here, in the bunker.”